 Telecommuters are a relatively large percentage of the workforce: 8.51% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Luzerne with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.51% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Luzerne is quite a bit lower than the national average among all cities of 21.84%: just 12.51% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Luzerne in 2022 was $29,488, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $117,952 for a family of four.
 However, Luzerne contains both very wealthy and poor people as well.